signatureai/signature-core-nodes/docs/nodes/file.md

 Rotates an image and mask by a specified angle.

+This node provides functionality to rotate images and masks while optionally adjusting the output size to fit the entire rotated content.

 ??? note "Source code in file.py"

     ```python
     class Rotate:
         """Rotates an image and mask by a specified angle.

+        This node provides functionality to rotate images and masks while optionally adjusting the output
+        size to fit the entire rotated content.

         Args:
             image (torch.Tensor, optional): Input image in BWHC format